IndustryFusion/DigitalTwin/wiki/setup/setup.md

 ```

-This predefined view of the database can then called in PGRest as shown below.
+The above view creates a table where the row has entries only when the 'machine-state' is toggled.
+This predefined view of the database can then called in PGRest as shown below with required filters.

 ```
 http://pgrest.local/value_change_state_entries?entityId=eq.urn:ngsi-ld:asset:2:101